s-blu/obsidian_dataview_example_vault/00 Meta/FAQ.md

 ^497ec2

+> [!question]- I have a cool query and added it, but it's missing fitting test data!
+> Be welcome to add some yourself!
+Only take care that it is legal to distribute (so it don't contain copyright content, for example) and that it doesn't contain personal info.
+> Maybe my [script for generating example data](https://github.com/s-blu/obsidian_things/tree/main/example_data) is helpful to you!

 > [!question]- I'm trying to achieve something with dataview, but it doesnt work!
 > Hop over to the [Obsidian Community](https://obsidian.md/community) and ask for help either in the forum or Discord.
 The Obsidian Community is a very helpful lot, so go ask them!